MonetDB/MonetDB-PHP/README.md

         monetdb start myDatabase
         mclient -d myDatabase

-- When you don't need the MonetDB-PHP-Deux container anymore, you can get rid of it easily: (this also removes the unused images)
+- When you don't need the MonetDB-PHP container anymore, you can get rid of it easily: (this also removes the unused images)

         docker stop monetdb-php\
         && docker image rm monetdb-php --force\